rdkcentral/firebolt-apis/requirements/specifications/general/capabilities/capabilities.md

 Firebolt Specification if that User Grant Policy is set to `overridable: true`.

-**Proposal:** Consumers want to know that their Smart TV platform treats security as a first-class design principal.
+Consumers want to know that their Smart TV platform treats security as a first-class design principal.
 As such, table-stakes User Grant policies, e.g. App access to Bluetooth, may be denoted as
 overridable: false in the Firebolt Specification, to remove any possibility of a security flaw.

-An App is considered to have a User Grant to a Capability if it is:
+An App is considered to have a User Grant to a Capability if it:

 -   Has Permission to the Capability